 - Take that average refund ($3,145) and divide it by the average household income ($74,580), and you get a refund/income ratio of 4.2% – and higher, if you were to look at income in a post-tax sense (tax refunds are post-tax dollars, of course).

 Now, 4.2% does not sound like a lot, until you consider that the average personal savings rate for Americans is near a historical low at just 4.1% (record was 2.1% in July of 2005), it’s a lot.

-In other words, American tax refunds are almost as much as annual personal savings, on average!
+In other words, on average, American tax refunds are more than their annual personal savings!

 If we assume that those refunds are going anywhere but personal savings, the act of diverting them in to personal savings instead could result in more than a doubling of the personal savings rate, on average.
 And with 65% of Americans claiming to be living paycheck-to-paycheck, the urgency of saving that money becomes even more clear.